Loading news...

 Seizing this opportunity requires defending three demands simultaneously:

 The third: to think politically, and no longer merely technically, about infrastructures.
 Data centers, cables, semiconductor factories, water, energy — all of this composes a material geography from which politics is today largely absent.
-At the scale of Chrome, the climate bill of a single model push, paid in atmospheric CO2 by the entire planet, lies between six thousand and sixty thousand tonnes of CO2-equivalent emissions.
+At the scale of Chrome, the climate cost of a single model push, paid in atmospheric CO2 by the entire planet, lies between six thousand and sixty thousand tonnes of CO2-equivalent emissions.
 This is the environmental cost of a company unilaterally deciding that the default browser of two billion people will massively distribute a 4 GB binary they did not request.
-These figures are not communications spin.
+These figures are not communications.
 They describe a cost transfer, from the company pushing the model to the community breathing its carbon.

 Taking Back Control

 A 4 GB file silently deposited by Google.
 An extension bridge pre-installed without consent by Anthropic.
 A personal agent learning to anticipate our desires.
 An operating system closing in on itself.
-Such is the concrete backdrop of our era.
+This is the concrete backdrop of our era.
 It remains to decide who, in this backdrop, will be the subject, and who will be the object.
 That decision is not technical.
 It is, in the most demanding sense of the word, philosophical.
 And it concerns us all.

 Propulsé par Algolia